Starlink Gen 3 Router

 Strengths

-• Two built-in Ethernet ports (no adapter needed)
+• Two built-in Ethernet LAN ports

-• Supports 235 devices simultaneously
+• Supports up to 235 connected devices

-• Easy setup through the Starlink app
+• Works inside the Starlink app with simple setup

 Weaknesses